 If you were unable to attend or would like to share information with fellow school council members, following are the sessions that were offered as well as their related handouts.

 School councils often struggle with identifying the types of activities and work they should be doing in order to truly fulfill their legislated role.
 In this workshop, school councils are encouraged to examine what they are doing in relation to their intended purpose and the intended result of their work, and then consider how to connect with their school community.

-Understanding the legislated role of school councils including which topics/areas are open for discussion, and which require caution, helps to prevent tension and dysfunction within school councils and the school communities.
-Learning how to identify each, how to frame a “personal issue” from a school council perspective, and how to broach sensitive topics is essential to new and returning members.
+Understanding the legislated role of school councils including which topics or areas are open for discussion, and which require caution, helps to prevent tension and dysfunction within school councils and the school communities.
+Learn how to identify the work of school councils, how to frame a “personal issue” from a school council perspective, and how to broach sensitive topics is essential to new and returning members.

 Fundraising Associations (FRAs) are separate, legal entities with distinct rules to follow, responsibilities to comply with and liabilities to consider.
 Positive, collaborative, mutually respectful relationships with the principal and school council are integral to the success of each, and in the best interests of students.
 Clarity of who has authority for what is essential.

 Participants receive resources, tips, templates and tools to understand the culture of their local school community and basic volunteer psychology.
 Strategies to increase the effectiveness of school councils will be offered.